 - Power-on self-test (POST)

 - POST beep codes

 - Error code format

-- · Sector disk drive scanning procedure
+- Sector disk drive scanning procedure

-To do a scan of your HMC disk drive, do the following:
+- To do a scan of your HMC disk drive, do the following:

-- 1. Power off the HMC. - 2.
-Power on the HMC. - 3.
-As the HMC is rebooting, watch the HMC display.
-After the second BroadCom Ethernet driver screen is displayed, simultaneously press the "CTRL" key and the letter "A" key. - 4.
-From the list of options, select Disk Utilities. - 5.
-Select Verify Disk Media....
-The HMC will perform a scan of your disk drive. - PC-Doctor
+- 1. Power off the HMC.

+- 2. Power on the HMC.

+- 3. As the HMC is rebooting, watch the HMC display.
+After the second BroadCom Ethernet driver screen is displayed, press CTRL + A.

+- 4. From the list of options, select Disk Utilities.

+- 5. Select Verify Disk Media The HMC will perform a scan of your disk drive.

+- PC-Doctor

 Note: For additional information about items in the previous list, see the appropriate personal computer hardware maintenance manual.
-To access the personal computer hardware maintenance documentation, refer to the "Equivalent maintenance information for the HMC personal computer hardware" on page 5.
+To access the personal computer hardware maintenance documentation, see "Equivalent maintenance information for the HMC personal computer hardware" on page 6.